Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Constructing Models from Rule Graphs

 Let $\mathcal{P}$ be a set of closed path rules and let $\mathcal{H}$ be a corresponding rule graph, satisfying the conditions (R1)--(R4).
 We also assume that a knowledge graph $\mathcal{G}$ is given.
-We show that the GNN, which is constructed based on $\mathcal{H}$, correctly simulates the rules from $\mathcal{P}$.
-For the proofs, it will be more convenient to characterise the GNN in terms of operations on the coordinates of entity embeddings.
+We show that the {\modelName} model, which is constructed based on $\mathcal{H}$, faithfully captures $\mathcal{P}$.
+For the proofs, it will be more convenient to characterise the model in terms of operations on the coordinates of entity embeddings.
 Specifically, let $Z_i = \{(i-1)k+1,...,(i-1)k+k\}$ and let $N_r\subseteq \{n_1,...,n_{\ell}\}$ be the set of nodes from the rule graph $\mathcal{H}$ which have an incoming edge labelled with $r$.
 We define:

 Let $n_i\in N_r$ and let $(n_j,n_i)$ be the unique incoming edge with label $r$.
 Then we define ($t\in \{1,...,k\}$):

 Now let us define: